 There are - at least - two interesting projects which could meet the requirements.
 First, there is Charles Proxy, written in Java and hence, available for Windows, Mac, and Linux.
 Maintenance and development are done by a single person.
 It is a closed source and costs about $50 for a single license.
 You can use it for free within a 30-day trial period.

-In the upcoming article, you will learn how to set up and configure Charles Proxy.
-Subscribe to our monthly Dev-News and make sure not to miss it.
+In the second article of this series, you will learn how to set up and configure Charles Proxy.

 Verpassen Sie keine Artikel mehr zu Tools & co